evo-biomech/scAnt/README.md

 ### Windows 10

-#### FLIR setup
+#### FLIR setup (If using another camera, skip to DSLR Setup)

-(**Optional**: you only need to install the software required for your respective camera)

-(Instructions for using **DSLR** cameras in the section below.
-You can skip the **FLIR** installation section, if you are not planning on using **FLIR** cameras.)

 ***

 **NOTE** The latest version (3.0 and above) of **Spinnaker** & **PySpin** causes the **scAnt** application to freeze for some capture commands.
-For now, we reccomend using a legacy version (1.29 - 2.7) of **Spinnaker** & **PySpin** to avoid this issue!
+For now, we recommend using a legacy version (1.29 - 2.7) of **Spinnaker** & **PySpin** to avoid this issue!
 These versions can be found under **FLIR Support / Spinnaker / archive**.
 In there, you will find both **Ubuntu** as well as **Windows** files, so be sure to double check you are using the version appropriate to your system and python installation.

 ***

 Download the drivers and python bindings for **Spinnaker & Pyspin** from the official FLIR page: [FLIR - Spinnaker & PySpin](https://www.flir.co.uk/products/spinnaker-sdk/?vertical=machine+vision&segment=iis)

-Spinnaker has recently moved their API and criver files into a new repository and you will need to create an account in order to access them.
+Spinnaker has recently moved their API and driver files into a new repository and you will need to create an account in order to access them.
 Once you have created an account head to the bottom of the download page to the section **Previous Versions** and download the **2.7.0.128** version for your respective operating system.
 Unpack the folder and you should find both the Spinakker API installation, as well as the required python package inside.